felipecarrillo100/CatalogExplorerCustomExtensionsSamples/sample05/README.md

 }
 ```
 * Open a WFS for `City 125` as you did before.
 Right-click on a city and "Find Hospitals".
 The Hospitals around the selected city will be displayed.
 * Select the layer `Hospitals` from the layer control.
 Right-click it and select `Vector styling`, changed the icon to a `cross` and change the color to red with red borders.
-The hospitals will be show with a cross icon in the map.
+The hospitals will be shown with a cross icon in the map.
+* Select `Vector styling` one more time for hospitals, and select `Label Style`  and set the `property` to `name`, the name of the hospital will be show next to the icon.

 ### Optional Activity